floticerus/jsloadingbar/README.md

 zodd is a tiny loading bar built on top of yepnope.

-tested in bunch of browsers, works bunch of browser (even old ie).
+tested in a bunch of browsers, works in a bunch of browsers (even old ie).

 uses original yepnope syntax.